mrjohnmorrow/mrjohnmorrow.github.io/_drafts/game-theory-of-disagreement.markdown

 |                  | |                 | |                 |

-It's just always better to confess, so the best outcome (each only spending one year in jail) is very difficult to achieve.
 Imagine, you are Calvin, and you think Klein is going to confess.
-Then it is in your best interest to confess too, because it would save you 10 years of your sentence.
-Also, even if you think Klein will not confess, you still should confess since it will save you a year of jail time.
+Then it is in your best interest to confess too, because your sentence would be reduced from 15 to 5 years.
+Also, even if you think Klein will not confess, you still should confess, since it will reduce your sentence from 1 to 0 years.
+You can see that when the players act rationally, they will always end up both confessing.
 Though [Homo economicus](https://en.wikipedia.org/wiki/Homo_economicus) would clearly always confess, it's hard to say how Homo sapiens would act, though it should be easy to see that both Calvin and Klein are incentivized in a deleterious fashion.

-# Repeated Prisoner's Dilemma
+### ...
+Repeated

 If you are to consider a situation where Calvin and Klein were going to play this game (commit this crime) over and over again, you would see that cooperation would be a bit easier.
 Imagine Calvin says to Klein "I will keep my mouth shut if you do.
 However, if you confess once, I will confess every time after that and we will both be stuck getting 5 year sentences over and over again."
 This is called a [grim trigger strategy](https://en.wikipedia.org/wiki/Grim_trigger).
-The payoff of Klein confessing now also has the long term cost Calvin confessing in every subsequent game.
+The payoff of Klein confessing now also has the long term cost of Calvin confessing in every subsequent game.
 This means that Klein will serve one less year in the first iteration of the game, but then will serve four more in every subsequent iteration.
 So if Calvin sticks with the plan, his total jail time could be expressed as:

 $$